-LOBO Program: Scouts 14 and older may enroll in a special high adventure program which combines earning merit badges with high adventure activities such as low and high COPE; biking, hiking and rock climbing off-camp; tubing on the Farmington River and other exciting activities.
+Discover Adventure Program: Scouts 14 and older may enroll in a special high adventure program which combines earning merit badges with high adventure activities such as low and high COPE, biking, hiking, shooting sports, aquatic activities, tubing on the Farmington River and other exciting activities.
 There is an additional \$50 fee for this program.
-Additional details of program opportunities for senior Scouts can be found on page 32 of this guide.
+Additional details of program opportunities for senior Scouts can be found on page 34 of this guide.